 Joe: Well, a little bit of temptation is fine now and then.
 Just not every day!

 How can we help today’s kids get healthier?

 Joe: I believe that exercise makes kids smarter, happier and more productive.
-We all know that kids are getting fatter, and we have massive problems with diabetes, obesity.
+We all know that we have massive problems with diabetes, obesity.
 I did this thing where I made a series of YouTube Live workouts, where every day for five days at 10am I went live.
 And we had kids all over the world, in the UK, Dubai, Scandinavia joining in, in schools.
 It had a massive impact and I realised I don’t need the government to tell me, or give me permission, to make these changes.

 Jamie: And what’s amazing about schools is the concept that you don’t have to buy a new multi-gym to get the kids fitter.
 You can simply tune into Youtube Live.